Table of Contents

 Tips for litter box use

-The bottom line is that if you can’t find a large enough box, or your house does not have the space for one, go for the largest you can find that will fit in your home.
+The bottom line is that if you can’t find a large enough box, or your house doesn’t have the space for one, go for the largest you can find that will fit in your home.
 Size is just one thing about a litter box that will make your cat comfortable.
 While it does matter, it isn’t the the only thing that can cause your cat to not use it.
 When you look at all the things that make a litter box desirable in your cat’s eyes, make sure to get right what you can because it will make the difference in whether your cat is or isn’t using their litter box.
 A study published in Applied Animal Behaviour Science found that cats will continue to use a litter box even when they are frustrated by it.
 However, the study went on to cite that:

 “Providing a suitable litter box environment promotes optimal wellbeing and potentially urinary tract health in cats.”